Tony Tost: Poetry and criticism

+Film and television

 Tost was a writer and producer on the A&E and later Netflix television series Longmire.
 One of Tost's Longmire episodes, called "Chrysalis," received the Bronze Wrangler from the National Cowboy & Western Heritage Museum to honor the top works in Western music, film, television and literature.

 His script "The Olympian" about Brad Alan Lewis's quest for the 1984 Olympics was selected for the 2016 Black List ranking of the film industry's best unproduced screenplays.

-Tost created Damnation, which debuted November 2017 on USA Network and on Netflix outside the US.
+Tost created the TV series Damnation, which debuted November 2017 on USA Network and on Netflix outside the US.
 According to Tost, "I wanted to come up with a pulpy story about America that had big, operatic backstories for the characters and big gestures and unexpected little grace notes.
 I was inspired by everything from the westerns of Sam Peckinpah, Clint Eastwood, John Ford, Howard Hawks, Budd Boetticher, James Mangold, Quentin Tarantino, the Coens, and Sergio Leone; to samurai films like Yojimbo and 13 Assassins and Lady Snowblood; to grimy 1970s crime films like Charley Varrick, Prime Cut, Night Moves, and Walking Tall; to crime novels by Dashiell Hammett, Jim Thompson, James Ellroy, James Crumley.
 Thematically, my big inspirations are my artistic heroes Johnny Cash and Merle Haggard."

 Tost was nominated for a 2020 WGA Award for his work on the second season of The Terror on AMC.

-Tost's first film as a writer-director, "Americana," wrapped filming in early 2022 and stars Sydney Sweeney, Halsey (singer), Paul Walter Hauser, Zahn McClarnon, Eric Dane, and Simon Rex.